3 Things that Keep People out of Recovery

 1 – Still Associating With People That Use

-You may have known each other for 10 years, been friends since you were children, have met each other’s families and are on the best of terms.
+You may have known each other for 10 years, been friends since you were children, have met each other’s families, and are on the best of terms.
 If you are adamant about treating your substance use disorder and staying in recovery, it is imperative that you do the most difficult thing first—cut ties with those who you know continue to use.
-It is not unusual to meet many people and make friends with other people who use.
+It is not unusual to meet many people and make friends with other people who use it.
 However, being surrounded by people who continue to do the thing you have undertaken to avoid is a recipe for disaster.
 Your will can only be tested so many times until you succumb during a weak moment.

-This is a fact of the human mind, if you leave a candy bar on someone’s desk they may resist it for a day, a week, but eventually there will come a time when they will eat the candy bar.
+This is a fact of the human mind, if you leave a candy bar on someone’s desk they may resist it for a day, a week, but eventually, there will come a time when they will eat the candy bar.

 Distancing yourself from people who use can also have a positive effect on them.
-While it won’t work on everyone, if you simply explain that you are serious about recovery and are cutting ties for this reason, you may give someone else the courage to follow in your footsteps too.
+While it won’t work on everyone, if you simply explain that you are serious about recovery and are cutting ties, for this reason, you may give someone else the courage to follow in your footsteps too.

 2 – Romantic Relationships

 Codependency is an issue that keeps people out of recovery.
 However, when you add a substance use disorder into the mix, it can become a vicious cycle.
 Dating and relationships can already be an emotionally difficult venture filled with excitement and turmoil.
 For addicts, who also have comorbid conditions such as bipolar disorder, depression, or generalized anxiety disorder, may suffer devastating lows when relationships do not work out.

 Sometimes romantic partners also are complicit in substance use and so both detaching from the partner and the substance is something that would be even more difficult.